Blockade causing bottlenecks in container movement

 "When such things happen, it creates a bad image about the country's export trade among buyers," he added.

-Md Ruhul Amin Sikder, secretary general of the Bangladesh Inland Container Depot Association, said the 19 private ICDs could only send a combined 172 TEUs of export containers till 3:00pm yesterday.
+Md Ruhul Amin Sikder, secretary general of the Bangladesh Inland Container Depot Association, said the 19 private ICDs could only send a combined 172 TEUs of export containers till 3:00pm on Tuesday.

 "However, the pace gained momentum in the evening and they worked the whole night," he added.